Optimum Overall Treatment Time in Radiation Oncology

 3.3.2 Acute Mucosal Tolerance

-Chapter 4: Normalized Total Dose
+Chapter 4: Normalized Total Dose3.2 Relative Effectiveness (RE)

 4.1 Converting from BED to NTD or EQD